dhutapratama/docs/mocking.md

 <a name="notification-fake"></a>
 ## Notification Fake

 You may use the `Notification` facade's `fake` method to prevent notifications from being sent.
 Typically, sending notifications is unrelated to the code you are actually testing.
-Most likely, it is sufficient to simply assert that Laravel was instructed to send a given notification.
+Most likely, it is sufficient to simply assert that Lets was instructed to send a given notification.

 After calling the `Notification` facade's `fake` method, you may then assert that [notifications](/docs/{{version}}/notifications) were instructed to be sent to users and even inspect the data the notifications received: